ignSparky/Memory-Game/README.md

 ## Credits

-This is a project I decided working on, because i stumbled across a way to delete python lines that have already been printed.
+This is a project I decided working on, because I stumbled across a way to delete python lines that have already been printed.
 I believed this was really cool, so I decided to make a game using this method.